How to Run a Board Meeting

 Senior executives and governors are busy people by nature.
 As the adage goes ‘if you want something done – give it to a busy person’.
-However, there are ways to make this easier for everyone and having a strong board meeting process is central to that.
+However, there are ways to make board meeting procedures easier for everyone and having an effective board meeting process is central to that.

-- An annual work plan allows the board to plan the frequency of meetings, agree optimal dates / times of meetings and to confirm whether they are face to face or via digital connection.
+- An annual work plan allows the board to plan the frequency of meetings, agree optimal dates / times of board meetings and to confirm whether board members will be communicating through face to face discussion or via digital connection.

-Standard items roll from the plan and ensure that the board is meeting its compliance obligations.
+Standard items roll from the plan and ensure that the board is fulfilling its compliance responsibilities.

-- From experience, it is usually the Chair in discussion with the CEO that sets the Agenda.
+- From experience, it is usually the board Chair in discussion with the CEO that sets the board meeting agenda.
 The Annual Plan will provide reference to specific periodic focus.
-Between board meetings it is helpful for the Chair to guide the CEO to close outstanding action items;
+Between board meetings, it is helpful for the Chair to guide the CEO to close outstanding action items.

-- The chair will invite directors to add additional topical items.
+- The board Chair will invite directors to add additional topical agenda items.
 This can happen via email.
 A ring around if time / budget allows can however, provide a more nuanced response.
-Directors should be encouraged to contact the chair with any considerations even outside meeting cycles.
+Board directors should be encouraged to contact the chair with any considerations even outside meeting cycles.

 - The meeting may require / benefit from participation from outside the standard attendees.
-These parties may provide the board advanced material for their consideration.
-Most directors appreciate having a week between receiving the board pack / agenda and the meeting.
+These parties may provide the board members advanced materials and resources for their consideration.
+Most directors appreciate having a week between receiving the board pack or meeting agenda and the board session.

 3. Set expectations on information preparation